uwplse/pumpkin-pi/README.quotients.md

 ## Quotient Types Extension to Pumpkin Pi
 This document describes the quotient types/setoids extension to the existing PUMPKIN Pi infrastructure.
 To fetch and build everything, make sure you have Coq 8.9.1 installed (later versions are not currently supported).
-Building was tested using Ubuntu 22.04.5, but other Unix based systems may also work, as well as the Windows Subsystem for Linux.
+Building was tested using both Ubuntu 22.04.5 and 24.04.2, but other Unix based systems may also work, as well as the Windows Subsystem for Linux.

 Then, to build everything, run:
 ```